Sendai Sun Plaza

 Sendai Sun Plaza (仙台サンプラザ, Sendai San Puraza) is a hotel in Miyagino-ku, Sendai, Miyagi Prefecture.
 The hotel is adjacent to the JR East underground Tsutsujigaoka Station.
-The twelve-story structure includes a large three-story circular hall with seating for up to 2710 people, which is used as a concert hall and sports venue.
+The twelve-story structure includes a large three-story theater with seating for up to 2,710 people, which is used as a concert hall and sports venue.
 It also contains a conference hall, day-care center, wedding facilities and a hotel with 74 rooms.
-The building was completed in March 1993.
+The building was completed in June 1991.